-If the TSA determines that it has the statutory authority to conduct reviews of emergency revocations without reconciling its regulations with those contained in the FAA and NTSB rules, ARSA notes that the proposed request for review must be signed by the repair station "operator or owner"; since the TSA is not demanding that person sign the security program document, we recommend different language.
-Additionally, since an emergency revocation stays in effect until the appellate process is complete, we recommend the following language:
+The association notes that this request for review must be signed by the repair station "operator or owner"; since the TSA is not demanding that person sign the security program document, it recommends the following language replace that proposed:

-- (b) Request for review.
-Not later than 20 days after receipt of the notice, a repair station may file a request for review of the determination that the repair station poses an immediate risk to security.
-The request must be in English, be signed by the repair station representative, and include- - (1) A statement that a review is requested; and, - (2) A response to the determination of immediate risk to security, including any information TSA should consider in reviewing the basis for the determination. - (c) TSA Review.
+(b) Request for review.
+Not later than 30 days after receipt of the notice, a repair station may file a request for review of the determination that the repair station poses an immediate risk to security.
+The revocation remains in effect until the review is complete.
+The request must be in English, be signed by the repair station representative, and include-

+(1) A statement that a review is requested; and

+(2) A response to the determination of immediate risk to security, including any information TSA should consider in reviewing the basis for the determination.

+(c) TSA Review.
 Not later than 30 calendar days, or such longer period as TSA may determine for good cause, after TSA receives the repair station's request for review, TSA examines the basis for the determination that the repair station poses an immediate risk to security, the repair station's response, and any other relevant materials.